 There is also the pool and other activities here to help keep kids amused.
 You are also surrounded by nature which always makes things easier with kids.

 Other than expecting a gorgeous beach (which over-delivered, it’s so good!), I had low expectations of this resort having read it was tired.

-I wish the food had tasted a bit better and the room cleaning was a bit better, and it’s a shame things have not improved since I was there.
+I wished the food had tasted a bit better and the room cleaning was a bit better, and it’s a shame things have not improved since I was there.
 However, I still think this is a great value option for this part of the world.
 I love the location and the beach area is just fabulous.
 Just make sure you book a great room type and expect things to look tired if you stay here.